LINZ is reviewing its fees and charges to make sure they are fair and easy to understand.

 - Transparent: There must be clear line of sight between the costs recovered and the services provided.
 It must be clear as to what products or services fees and charges are being collected for, and why.

-Phases of the cost recovery review
+Phases of the third party funding review

 - Phase 1 - develop a framework to review fees and charges that is best practice and meets the requirements of The Treasury and the Auditor-General.